Car vs Truck Accidents

 These tests help those in the trucking industry understand how safe their trucks are in the face of trucking accidents.

-Some examples include barrier tests (crashing into the back of a truck) or a head-on collision test.
+Some examples include barrier tests (crashing into the back of a truck) or a frightening head-on collision test.
 To gauge the potential for personal injury, test dummies are used in the place of humans.

 After a crash test, any damage to the truck is evaluated in terms of its frame and electronic systems along with which parts of the test dummies were damaged.